Volunteer with us

 Do I need to know how to kayak?

 Nope!
 We’ll teach you everything you need to know.
-We hold regular volunteer orientations as well as safety boater and program leader training sessions.
-If you can’t make a volunteer orientation session, don’t worry about it—just sign up for a shift, and we’ll teach you everything you need to know during your shift.
+We hold periodic volunteer orientations as well as program leader and safety boater training sessions.
+If you can’t make an orientation session, don’t worry—just sign up for a shift, and we’ll teach you the basics during your shift.

 How often do I have to volunteer?

-You can volunteer as much or as little as you want.
+As much or as little as you want!
 We have flexible 2.5-hour shifts, so you can volunteer whatever time works best for you.
 We’re happy to have you, even if it’s only for one shift!

 Questions related to our safety policies